Families Save with Arizona Spring Training PackageMar 9, 2014

 Winter is a great time to find packages and deals, too.
 Travel portals like Hotwire let you shop for flights, cars and lodging all in one spot.
 Instead of flying or driving, why not take the bus and leave dangerous winter driving to them?

 Instead of a hotel or condo, consider a renting a house — Wyndham Vacation Rentals offers choices at dozens of resorts, in every price range and for every size group.
 Of course, some families want to mix their snowsports with urban sightseeing for a two-in-one vacation that really appeals to multigenerational groups.
 It’s easy to start in San Francisco and drive to Lake Tahoe; tour Seattle before skiing at WhistlerBlackcomb; head to Maine and New Hampshire via Boston – all fun cities for all ages.
-Treat the family to affordable luxury with the Elves and Eggnog package at Omni Hotels & Resorts; their 20% off winter special includes a fun holiday turndown service delivered by hotel elves.
+Treat the family to affordable luxury with the On a Whim package at Omni Hotels & Resorts — stay two nights and get 15% off — or book a romantic getaway specially arranged by Cupid (the concierge).
 Be sure to pick up CityPASS ticket booklets in advance so you can skip the lines at the top attractions, meanwhile saving up to half off on individual admission prices.
 Beginning December 15, CityPASS is waiving their nine-day rule and extending the passes’ usage period, so that travelers to Boston, Houston, New York City, Philadelphia and Seattle will have until February 28, 2014 to redeem all the included attraction tickets.
 That means if you cut out early to ski, you can come back through President’s Day and have admission tickets all sewn up.

 Teach the Whole Family to Enjoy Snow sports